md84419/English-to-IPA/docs/new-language.md

 To convert for English language, we:

 1. Use /scripts/britfonedict_to_json.py to convert Britfone's csv file to json
-2. Use /scripts/opendict_to_json.py to convert Britfone's csv file to json​
+2. Use /scripts/opendict_to_json.py to convert Britfone's csv file to json
 3. Use /scripts/cmudict_to_json.py to convert CMU's csv file to json
 4. Use /scripts/create_en_US_dict.py to produce the en_US.json dictionary
 5. Use /scripts/create_en_GB_dict.py to produce the en_GB.json dictionary